raspberrypilearning/getting-started-scratch/en/step_19.md

 title: Best practices for Scratch projects
 ---

-- Name all sprites, costumes, sounds, variables and messages sensibly.
+- Name all sprites, costumes, sounds, variables, and messages sensibly.
 It’s much easier to understand projects that use helpful names.
-- Fill in the Project Page with a good title, instructions and notes so that users know how to use your project and where you got ideas from.
+- Fill in the Project Page with a good title, instructions, and notes so that users know how to use your project and where you got ideas from.
-- Add short comments that explain what your code is doing
+- Add short comments that explain what your code is doing.
-- Make sure your scripts are tidy in the ‘Code’ tab.
-You can right-click and choose ‘Clean up Blocks’ or arrange the scripts in a way that makes sense to you.
+- Make sure your scripts are tidy in the **Code** tab.
+You can right-click and choose **Clean up Blocks** or arrange the scripts in a way that makes sense to you.
 Try and put similar scripts together.

 --- /collapse ---